jacubero/Resume/Sphinx/source/training.rst

 **Antwerp Management School, Brussels, Belgium**

-* Increased self awareness as a leader – identification of my key strengths and development areas.
+* Increased self-awareness as a leader – identification of my key strengths and development areas.

 * Development of my leadership brand and key leadership principles.

-* Ability to apply and use a tool kit of change tools in a range of change scenarios.
+* Ability to apply and use a toolkit of change tools in a range of change scenarios.

 2011: Master Class Business Fundamentals - Module 2: Managing the fundamentals
 ==============================================================================